 How To Protect Your Dog From Getting A Sunburn

 Limit Sun Exposure

 Just as you would protect yourself and your human kids, you need to protect your fur kids.
 Only use a sunscreen made for dogs.
 Never use human sunscreen on your pooch.
-Most human sunscreens contain zinc oxide, PABA, and other chemicals which should not be licked or ingested.
+Most human sunscreens contain zinc oxide, PABA, and other chemicals that should not be licked or ingested.
 They are toxic to your dog and can be fatal.
-The dog sunscreen I have posted here states that it is the only FDA approved dog sunscreen on the market.

 Always try and provide some shade when possible.
 Get under a tree, use an umbrella, put a sun cover over your dog’s outdoor run/kennel, or use a raised bed with a canopy which will get your fur baby off the hot ground while providing shade at the same time.
 This one is my favorite and my dogs love it too!